The Belize Barrier Reef

 Off the coast of Belize lies a Treasure of Biological Diversity waiting to be explored

 In Belize, we find a continuous reef structure running the length of the country parallel to the coast.
-From the mainland, the reef cannot be seen; it lies 10 to 20 miles offshore.
-Traveling east from the mainland, the reef first becomes visible as a line of white surf crashing over the reef crest, with blue sea to the outside marking the deeper habitat of the fore reef.
+Traveling east from the mainland, the reef first becomes visible as a line of white surf crashing over the reef crest.
 Approaching closer, we first enter the reef’s lagoon - a shallow area of turquoise waters, brilliant white sand flats and waving beds of turtle grass and corals.
-Cuts or breaks in the outside reef are common - where wave action carves out channels into the lagoon which serve as navigation routes to and from the open sea.
+This environment creates an important habitat for juvenile fish, countless marine invertebrates and a rich array of seabirds.
+Shielding the coast of Belize from the full force of the sea, the barrier reef is a unique example of the wonder that is a living and growing community of coral animals.